 146 ft-lbs. @ 2800 rpm

 Speaking of the competition, the Mazda CX-3 comes the closest in terms of power to the Ford but still falls short of it by some margin.
-The Honda and the Chevy comes in 3rd and 4th respectively and are nearly equally matched in terms of power.
+The Honda and the Chevy come in at 3rd and 4th place respectively and are closely matched in terms of power.

-Talking about the acceleration figures, the Ecosport manages to do the 60MPH run in 10.4 seconds and completes the quarter mile dash in just 16.5 seconds.
-The competition manages to beat the Ford easily by good margins and in terms of emissions as well, the Ford loses out to the others.
+Talking about the acceleration figures, the Ecosport manages to clear the 60MPH barrier in 10.4 seconds and completes the quarter-mile dash in just 16.5 seconds.
+The competition manages to beat the Ford easily by good margins and in terms of emissions as well.

 16.5 sec @ 84 mph